General Information

 Warning Signs of Abuse

 There are many warning signs of sexual abuse and assault.
 Taken alone, these signs are not proof of abuse, but if you identify several signs, you should investigate.
-The following signs are compiled from RAINN and NSOPW.
+The following signs have been compiled from RAINN and NSOPW.

 - Signs of depression or post-traumatic stress disorder